VerseMetaVerse/MyEpicVerseLearningJourney/README.md

 # Below this point, entries are in reverse chronological order

+### Launching Verse, a major new programming language inside of UEFN

+At first it seemed awkward.
+But at least the usual PRINT ( "HELLO WORLD") could be far more entertaining with an NPC that dances around saying Hello World!

+### Rollback of every if statement

+Seems like a mental burden that could build up in a large body of code.
+We shall see...

 ### not not
 "You can use not not expression as a way to check if an expression will succeed but make it so the expression never happens."